stephanepoinsart/votar/README.md

 You can read the [tutorial](https://github.com/stephanepoinsart/votar/blob/master/tutorial.md) to learn more about VotAR.

-For end-user informations about VotAR, see: http://votar.libre-innovation.org (french).
-For any question about VotAR, ask: s@poinsart.com
+For end-user informations about VotAR, see: http://votar.libre-innovation.org For any question about VotAR, ask: s@poinsart.com

 Contribute